telstra/MessagingAPI-SDK-python/README.md

 <https://dev.telstra.com/content/messaging-api#operation/getSubscription>.

 The function `tls.messaging.subscription.get` can be used to get the current subscription.
 It takes no arguments.

+Raises `tls.messaging.exceptions.SubscriptionError` if anything goes wrong.

 It returns an object with the following
 properties:

 - `destination_address`: The phone number that a message can be sent to.